Transition Role of Entangled Data in Quantum Machine Learning

-We conduct numerical simulations to exhibit the transition role of entangled data, the effect of the number of measurements, and the training data size in determining the prediction error.
-The omitted construction details and results are deferred to SM~D.
+\textbf{Numerical results.} We conduct numerical simulations to exhibit the transition role of entangled data, the effect of the number of measurements, and the training data size in determining the prediction error.
+The omitted construction details and results are deferred to Supplementary Note~5.